micahcochran/micahcochran.net/source/_posts/limits.md

 [combined_municipal_limits_geoprocessing](https://github.com/micahcochran/combined_municipal_limits_geoprocessing) is a Python command line <abbr title="Extract Tranform Load">ETL</abbr> script that combines City Limits from multiple <abbr title="Geographic Information Systems">GIS</abbr> layers into one <abbr>GIS</abbr> layer using a unified schema for Limestone County (Alabama, USA).
 This takes five (5) files, with four (4) different schema and two (2) projections.
 The script merges the files are merged into one layer with one projection and one schema.

+The script makes the process of updating the combined <abbr>GIS</abbr> layer fast, easy, and less error prone.

 ## Source Data

 <abbr>GIS</abbr> data from different sources has attribute tables that can vary widely: